fcanas/OHMKit/README.md

-# ObjectMapping
+# OHMKit

-Map service responses to objects.
+Impedance matching between services and model objects.

 This project is a [mixin](http://en.wikipedia.org/wiki/Mixin) to make any Objective-C class easier to hydrate from a dictionary representation, such as you might get from a web service.
 It makes it easy to keep any direct knowledge of the idiosyncrasies of the service you're consuming tucked away in a single place.